 Ultimately, what I gleaned from the book was the answer to a question I had been searching for for over two decades.
 The research in the book indicated that epileptic subjects with auditory hallucinations or auras were found to have electrolyte imbalances in the auditory cortexes of their brains.
 Similarly, subjects with visual hallucinations during their auras were found to have an imbalance in the visual cortex and so on and so forth.
 So being my own Nancy Drew, I put two and two together and figured out that I must have some electrolyte imbalances in different areas of my brain.

 Immediately, I cut out coffee and any other beverages and foods that might potentially aggravate or deplete my electrolytes while also supplementing with more electrolytes.
 Shortly thereafter I also got into Earthing and grounding bed sheets which supply a constant flow of negative ions to our bodies while sleeping.
 The results for me were incredible.
 Within a week, my OBEs of over twenty years disappeared and I’ve been sleeping like a baby ever since!

-I am sharing this deeply personal experience with the hopes that if you know someone out there who has struggled with insomnia, Involuntary Out of Body Experiences, night terrors or any other abnormal sleep experiences, there is a solution.
+I am sharing this deeply personal experience with the hopes that if you know someone out there who has struggled with insomnia, sleep paralysis, night terrors or any other undesired sleep experiences, there is a solution.
 And I have found that diet can make a world of difference.

-In my Coaching Sessions, we talk about the importance of nutrition and good sleep.
+In my sessions, we talk about the importance of nutrition, dream work and sleep.
 Depending on your goals, I will look at all varying aspects of your life and suggest custom recommendations to optimize your efficiency and success in all things. +Learn about my Coaching Services

 Thanks for reading!